Pierce Allen Gibson -- Orangeburg

+Public viewing will be held from 1 to 7 p.m.
+Friday, Oct.
+30, at Simmons Memorial Chapel-Elko, Elko.

-Condolences may also be expressed via telephone to his daughter and son-in-law, Mrs. Patricia Gibson Haigler and Mr. Isaac Haigler, at (803)534-4448, or Simmons Funeral Home and Crematory of Orangeburg.
+Condolences may be expressed via telephone to his daughter and son-in-law, Mrs. Patricia Gibson Haigler and Isaac Haigler, at 803-534-4448, or Simmons Funeral Home and Crematory, Orangeburg.

 Please adhere to all COVID-19 precautions.